• Home

 Why Having a Sense of Humor is Key to Successful Aging

 Do you ever wonder why some comedians live to 90-years old and beyond?
 George Burns and Bob Hope lived to be 100.
 Phyllis Diller made it to 95, Abe Vigoda 94, Don Rickles 90, Carl Reiner 98, Sid Ceasar 91, Milton Berle 93, and Betty White 99.
-They didn’t necessarily work hard for their longevity like go on extreme diets or exercise programs but one thing they had in common was a sense of humor.
+They didn’t make a huge effort to stay healthy like going on an extreme diet or doing strenuous exercise, but one thing they had in common was a sense of humor.

 It’s amazing considering most of them worked in smoke-filled Las Vegas lounges and ate pastrami or corned beef deli sandwiches most of their lives.